Josh Hatcher talks about how a man should respond to the Coronavirus pandemic, the panic, and quarantine.

 But I don’t think they understand the difference.

+You don’t have to be a pushover.
 You don’t have to keep your mouth shut when someone needs to hear the truth.
+You don’t have to always be agreeable and compliant.

 It’s okay to stand up for yourself, and others.
 It’s okay to fight for what’s right.